The Best Things To Do In Buenos Aires Argentina

 Recoleta Cemetery opening hours are every day from 9 am to 5 pm.
 As of September 2024, the Recoleta Cemetery entrance fee is ARS14,320 (around $12 at the MEP exchange rate).

-Book your Recoleta Cemetery tour here:
+Book now your Recoleta Cemetery tour:

-Jardin Japones or the Japanese Garden in Buenos Aires is one of the biggest Japanese Gardens outside of Japan
+Jardin Japones or the Japanese Garden in Buenos Aires is one of the biggest Japanese Gardens outside of Japan and one of the best things to do in Buenos Aires on a weekend

 As you enter, you’ll feel transported to Japan by the beautifully manicured landscape filled with koi ponds, traditional bridges, and lush greenery.
 It’s the perfect place to take a calming stroll, especially if you enjoy nature and tranquility.
 You’ll encounter delicate cherry blossoms, bonsai trees, and stone lanterns, all arranged with meticulous care.